-Coming December 2021.
-Pinot Noir and Shiraz may seem like an odd couple, but this uniquely Australian blend has a noble history and is currently making a major resurgence.
+Sold Out.
+The WInexpert LE21 blend of Pinot Noir and Shiraz may seem like an odd couple.
+But this uniquely Australian blend has a noble history and is currently making a major resurgence.
 Mixed berry, floral and soft spice aromas open to a vibrant palate of sour cherry and red fruit flavours with undertones of dark plum, blueberry, light licorice and spice.
 Silky tannins and bright acidity complete this juice and energetic blend.
 30 Labels included.

 The Winexpert LE™ collection features Limited Edition wines of remarkable quality and distinction.
 Explore the world’s most distinguished wine growing regions with this exceptional series that celebrates the very best – from classic varietals to exceptional blends.
 Available by reservation only, this annual showcase features hidden gems in limited quantities.
 Our most sought-after and popular wines, it’s a one-of-a-kind global adventure you don’t want to miss.
 Each of the LE wines will be in our top 10 Best Sellers list for the year!